mark-obeirne/mark-obeirne/README.md

 # :books: Every day presents new learning opportunities

 👋 Hello, my name is Mark O'Beirne.
 Welcome to my Github profile.
-My portfolio is available at https://markobeirne.com/
+My portfolio is available at https://markobeirne.com/ and provides an avenue to get in touch to discuss collaboration, opportunities, or to provide feedback.

 I enjoy learning and implementing what I have learned on projects, challenges, and mini-exercises.
 I am currently learning React and enjoy JavaScript, but I also enjoy working with Python because of the sheer range of opportunities and functionality that it presents.